Review of Wuka Period Pants

 A quick note: do not use fabric conditioner with the pants, as it can interact with the carefully designed materials.
 Also, avoid the tumble dyer.
 My Wuka Period Pants were instead hung on the washing line outside for all to see – taking just over two hours to dry fully.

-My Verdict: Are Wuka Period Pants Worth Buying?
+Are Wuka Period Pants Worth Buying?

 I shan’t leave you in suspense – this has been a surprisingly long read for a review of sustainable period products.